 FATF - The Financial Action Task Force

 FATF is an intergovernmental organization established to prevent money laundering and terrorist financing.
 With the membership of 36 countries, FATF has strong powers all over the world.
-The primary objective of this organization is to set global standards to ensure AML compliance.
+The primary objective of this organization is to set global standards to ensure Anti Money Laundering compliance.
 Therefore, the FATF is a "policy-making body."
 FATF regularly publishes AML and CTF regulation guidance.
-The member states and the member financial institutions of these organizations must comply with these existing regulations and also new money laundering regulations.
-FATF imposes sanctions on financial institutions that do not comply with AML and CTF regulations.
+The member states and the member financial institutions of these organizations must comply with these existing regulations and new money laundering regulations.
+FATF imposes sanctions on financial institutions that do not comply with regulations.
 Also, the General Assembly of FATF meets three times a year.

 The European Union

 EU 5AMLD and 6AMLD

-The European Union publishes directives to prevent money laundering and the financing of terrorism globally and to contribute to the integrity and growth of the financial system.
+The European Union publishes directives to prevent money laundering and the financing of terrorism globally and contribute to the financial system's integrity and growth.
 Periodically published directives provide information on current money laundering, terrorist financing, and criminal risks faced by financial markets.
-The EU's Fifth Anti-Money Laundering Directive (5AMLD) was published on 9.08.2018 and will come into effect on 10.01.2020.
-The 6AMLD draft was published in late 2018 and will come into effect on June 2021.
+The EU's Fifth Anti-Money Laundering Directive (5AMLD) was published on 9.08.2018 and will affect 10.01.2020.
+The 6AMLD draft was published in late 2018 and will come into effect in June 2021.

 - 6AMLD includes the criminal liability of persons associated with money laundering.
 It contains provisions stating that more stringent penalties will be imposed on those convicted of money laundering.

 FCA - The Financial Conduct Authority

 The Financial Conduct Authority is a financial regulatory organization in the United Kingdom.
 FCA regulation aims to protect consumers, increase market integrity, and promote competition.
 To achieve this objective, it has the authority to regulate, supervise, and authorize.

 - Regulation: Determination of minimum legal standards for financial products.

 - Supervision: To ensure that UK financial institutions operate safely and comply with specific anti-money laundering regulations.